 MicroPro (largest software company in 1984, maker of WordStar) killed itself by ignoring competition from Word Perfect.

 Ashton-Tate was largest Database seller in 1986 but became bloated and eventually sold to (mismanaged) Borland.

-Out of top 10 PC software companies, Microsoft is the only one which exists today.
+Out of the top 10 PC software companies, Microsoft is the only one which exists today.

-IBM lost its edge in PC industry and came back with a focus on services.
+IBM lost its edge in the PC industry and came back with a focus on services.

 Changes are painful, the reaction to change is usually denial, bargain, anger, despair and acceptance (in the order).

-Author recommends that companies should look beyond their categories for competitors (Microsoft denied Internet and Netscape initially), keep an eye on new business models (SaaS based Salesforce killed Siebel), watch for convergence (broadband + NetFlix killed BlockBuster), evolution of value chain (shifted from PC makers to OS to Internet).
+The author recommends that companies should look beyond their categories for competitors (Microsoft denied Internet and Netscape initially), keep an eye on new business models (SaaS-based Salesforce killed Siebel), watch for convergence (broadband + NetFlix killed BlockBuster), evolution of value chain (shifted from PC makers to OS to Internet).

 All in all its a great read.